masikol/barapost/README.md

         different reads (like after basecalling performed by Guppy).
         For details, see "FAST5 untwisting" section below.
         Disabled by default;

+    -z (--gzip) --- Compress output files with gzip.
+        Compression affects only FASTA and FASTQ files;
+        Values: 'true', 'false' (see Example #2).
+        'true' by default.
 ```

 ### Notes about sorting: